Ariakim-Taiyo/GeoFs-737-Immersion-SFX/README.md

 Flaps Lever Clicking; *When you adjust the flaps, the lever makes a distinctive click sound*<br>
 Trim Wheel Noise; *The trim wheel makes a sound when you adjust the trim*<br>
 Flaps Extending/Retracting Sound; *The flaps make a faint whirr when moved.*<br>
+Dynamic Wingflex; *The wingflex has been completely rewritten to add ground bounce when you go over a bump, and accurate inertial physics to make them actually boing.*<br>

 **Terms:**<br>